cheongchoi112/ai-fitness-api/docs/technical_design.md

 The system follows a microservice-oriented architecture with distinct components interacting through APIs.

 - **React Native Client**: The user-facing mobile application where users interact with the system.
 It sends requests to and receives responses from the Backend API.
 - **Node.js/Express.js Backend API**: The central hub for business logic, data persistence, and communication with external services.
-It handles user authentication, data management (storing user profiles, fitness plans, and progress), and orchestrates requests to the Gemini API.
+It works with Firebase Authentication for user authentication and authorization, manages data (storing user profiles, fitness plans, and progress), and orchestrates requests to the Gemini API.
 - **MongoDB**: The NoSQL document database used for persistent storage of all application data, including user credentials, profiles, generated fitness plans, and workout progress.
 - **Gemini API (LLM Service)**: An external AI service responsible for processing user survey data and generating personalized fitness and diet plans.